Points! | Contact Us | Site Map

 Important Information About Medal Classes

-CHJA Medal Class requirements state that only CHJA Members are permitted to compete in these classes.
-If the 4th member of a Medal Class is a non member, the class will not count and points will not be awarded.
+CHJA Medal Class requirements state that only active CHJA Members are permitted to compete in these classes.
+For any class to count, at least three riders (active CHJA members) must complete both phases of the class.
+If there are only 3 entrants in a Medal Class, and one of the entrants is a nonmember, the class will not count, points will not be awarded and a fine will be imposed.

-Membership cards or numbers must be provided, or a membership application completed and dues paid at the time of registration for these classes.
-For any class to count, at least four riders (active CHJA members) must complete both phases of the class.
+Membership cards or numbers must be provided, an affidavit completed or a membership application completed and dues paid at the time of registration for these classes.

-This is a simplified list especially for Show Management.
+This is a simplified list was designed especially for Show Management.
 If a member is active, they are on this list!
 You can easily check the entrants in the Medal Classes from your pre entries the day before the show.
 Then, make a copy of the list and take it to the show for your post entries.
 The list is updated daily and is a tool designed to make your jobs a little easier!

 Remember!

+CHJA Medal Qualifying classes may not be run as an Open Card.
 The class consists of two phases.
 The first phase is over obstacles and the second phase is on the flat with each phase counting 50%.
-In order to win a ribbon, a rider must ride in the flat phase if asked to return.

 The judge will select at least six contestants, if available, to compete in the second phase at a walk, trot and canter.
+Where available, the judge shall pin a reserve.

 Shows (Regular or Local) may offer one of each type of CHJA Medal class per show.
-This applies to one- day or multi-day shows.
+This applies to one-day or multi-day shows.

 Exhibitors may compete in only one CHJA Medal Class per show.